Leaving my birthplace behind, I found a family that doesn't need a label

 But I feel at home with those who welcome me with undemanding generosity.
 I am most at home around those who make me feel like family.

 Vera Chok is a London-based actor, writer, poet and performance-maker.
 She grew up in Malaysia and is of Chinese descent.
 This is part of a series of features around the theme of family commissioned by model Adut Akech, CNN Style's 10th guest editor.
+Next, read Bollywood actor Sonam Kapoor's essay about the values she inherited from her parents.